malingzhi58/hw6-analytics-framework-stomachache/design.md

 ### Data plugin
-Data plugins may include plugins to fetch different kinds of bar chart data.
+Data plugins may include plugins to fetch different kinds of bar chart data. getData is to use website api to fetch the original data sets. parseData is to extract, aggregate and trim the original data to get the data that we want to visualize. prepareData is the function we will call to export for other component to call.
+It will combine getData and parseData.

 ```typescript
 export interface DataPluginInterface {
     getData: (p?) => any;